wx-chevalier/Awesome-Lists-and-CheatSheets/System/Architecture/LogicalArchitecture/DDD-List.md

 - [2020-Domain Driven Design Starter Modelling Process](https://github.com/ddd-crew/ddd-starter-modelling-process): If you're new to DDD and not sure where to start, this process will guide you step-by-step.

+- [2022-Why Domain-Driven Design?](https://betterprogramming.pub/why-domain-driven-design-203099adf32a): The goal of this blog is to highlight the type of problems that DDD addresses and give a high-level introduction to the solution.

 # Resource

 ## Collection